What do headaches, itchy skin and hives, anxiety, acid reflux, and sinus congestion have in common?

 Here’s an example:

-You have two glasses of wine with a seafood entree, a strawberry-spinach salad with walnuts and balsamic vinaigrette, and chocolate mousse for dessert.
+You have two glasses of wine with a seafood entrée, a strawberry-spinach salad with walnuts and balsamic vinaigrette, and chocolate mousse for dessert.
 No problem.
 Until you add a third glass of wine or top that salad with goat cheese.
 Or it’s springtime and the grasses you are allergic to are blooming, raising your histamine load so high that you feel a headache coming on or a stuffy nose starting to develop.

 What to choose instead?

 Substituting a house salad for the strawberry spinach salad and apple pie for the chocolate mousse may make the difference between having an allergy reaction or not, even with the pollens in full force.
 Or you could manage the entire meal with spinach, strawberries, and chocolate in winter without any problems, because there are no pollens to add to your total load.

 So why do people develop histamine intolerance?

-Functional nutritionist Chris Kresser, M.S., L.Ac., posits that it’s related to small intestinal bacterial overgrowth (SIBO) and the resulting disrupted gut bacteria.
+Functional Nutritionist Chris Kresser, M.S., L.Ac., posits that it’s related to small intestinal bacterial overgrowth (SIBO) and the resulting disrupted gut bacteria.
 In fact, he goes so far as to say that certain bacteria ferment undigested food and cause a buildup of histamine in the small intestine.

 Hormonal fluctuations also affect histamine levels.
 High progesterone states such as pregnancy suppress histamines, which is why pregnant women often feel great while they are expecting but resume their headaches and stuffy noses after delivery.

 There are two easy ways to improve the body’s ability to break down and eliminate histamines.
 The supplement DAO, an enzyme derived from pork, digests histamines.
 So do certain strains of gut bacteria.
 Of course, the best way is to pay attention to what you eat and how it makes you feel, especially as seasonal allergies ramp up.